common-workflow-language/user_guide/src/faq.md

 - part of the Docker format software container (either a fixed path or once more, on the system `PATH` defined in the container)
 - an input to the CommandLineTool description itself (as shown above).
 ```
+For further clarification, check out this [issue](https://github.com/common-workflow-language/user_guide/issues/158) in the project repository.

 ## Setting `self`-based input bindings for optional inputs